 This spring performance is a showcase for our 3-6-year-old Children’s Peace Garden students to share what they have learned through their cultural studies.
-Students in both classrooms perform a special song, dance and skit in honor of Spring Tea.
+Students in both classrooms perform a special song, dance and skit in honor of the Spring Spectacular.

-After the morning performance, the students host their parents and siblings in the classrooms.
-They serve tea and a special snack related to their cultural studies of the year.
+After the morning performance, the students host their parents and siblings at Norwood Park for lunch and serve a special snack related to their cultural studies of the year.